MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 ## Change your published app

-After you publish your app, you may want to change or update it.
+After you publish your app, you might want to change or update it.

 1. Open the workspace that corresponds to the app.
 If you're a workspace Admin or Member, you can also open the workspace right from the app, by selecting the **Edit app** pencil.